muratk5n/thirdwave/en/index.md

 ---

-That ship was last spotted at Japanese port; major firepower piled up over there BTW, occasionally a ship from the base takes a little trip, does a little moonwalk up and down someone else's backyard, goes back home.
+That ship was last spotted at a Japanese base; major firepower piled up over there BTW, occasionally a ship from the base takes a little trip, does a little moonwalk up and down someone else's backyard, goes back to port.

 ```python
 sh = np.vstack([np.array(u.usnavy()[['name','lat','lon']]), ['Taiwan',23,120]])